Solving A Washer Backing Up Into A Sink: 9 Easy Steps

 Hand Holding Clogged Drain Hose

-Here’s how the drain hose looks like, locate it and check for blockages
+Here’s what the drain hose looks like; locate it and check for blockages

 • Locate the drain hose at the back of the washer; it usually has a curve and connects to a port on the machine.